ANIL-RONGALA/Multi-Sensor-Step-Detection-and-Activity-Profiling-on-an-STM32-Edge-Platform/README.md

 #🚶 Step Counter & Pedometer on STM32 with FreeRTOS

-An embedded systems project implementing real-time step detection, distance and calories measurement, and live telemetry using an STM32 microcontroller and FreeRTOS task scheduling.
+An embedded systems project implementing real-time step detection, distance and calories measurement, and live telemetry using an STM32 microcontroller and FreeRTOS task scheduling

 ## 📌 1.
 Overview
 ---